kushrike/XMeme/README.md

 The entered information will be posted as a meme on the Page.
 The Page displayes a list of latest 100 memes posted, in reverse chronological order.
 The user may also edit the Caption and Image URLs of all the other memes posted on the Page
 The publicly deployed frontend can be found at : https://xmeme.kushrike.me/ and the backend at https://api.xmeme.kushrike.me/.
+The aforementioned links are not currently active.
 The Video demonstration is available at https://youtu.be/PHtka9uhlf4

 The source files are divided into frontend and backend directories
 <details open>